MahammedK/-rafflemania_qa_project_2/README.md

 Below are screenshots of the frontend, along with different possible outcomes:

 1. If service 2 is either 'A, E, I, O, U' or service 3 starts with an 'A'.
 Service 4 should return 'Airpods'
-    * Service 2 is either 'A, E, I, O, U' and service 3 starts with an 'A'.

-    * Service 2 is either 'A, E, I, O, U' and service 3 DOES NOT start with an 'A'.

-    * Service 2 IS NOT either 'A, E, I, O, U' and service 3 starts with an 'A'.

 2. If service 2 is NOT either 'A, E, I, O, U' or service 3 DOES NOT start with an 'A'.
 Service 4 should return 'QA CloudAcademy free demo'

 ### Testing

+When testing the app, each service was tested individually.
+Along with each service being tested, there was atest for each route.
+The aim was to get each service test to be above 80%.
+Below are the test results for each service:

+* Results for service 1:

+* Results for service 2:

+* Results for service 3:

+* Results for service 4:

 ### Jenkins

 ### Improvements

 Story Points -
 A use story has more influence when the users aren't myself.
 The best/most usual way to use story points is is a collaborative project, because the chosen story points promote discussion, and multiple perspectives may lead to a consensus.
+Also having more than 2 user stories would help create a better image of what is wanting to be created

 Frontend -
 The Navigation bar is useless as there is only one webpage for the frontend, it just makes the frontend look presentable.
 Making the page look presentable without the navbar would have been ideal.